Şehzade Mehmed Abid: Exile

-At the exile of the imperial family in March 1924, Abid first asked to go to Egypt but was denied enter, so he settled in Beirut, Lebanon.
-He used to spend most of the time in Jounieh with his eldest brother Şehzade Mehmed Selim, and the summers in Aley.
+Upon the exile of the imperial family in March 1924, Abid first asked to go to Egypt but was denied entry, so he settled in Beirut, Lebanon.
+He used to spend most of his time in Jounieh with his eldest brother Şehzade Mehmed Selim, and the summers in Aley.
 He then went to Paris, where he stayed with his older sister, Ayşe Sultan.
 Here he earned his living as a soap seller.
 On 14 January 1925, he gave the power of attorney to Sami Günzberg, a well-known Turkish Jewish lawyer, authorising him to regain from usurpers buildings, lands, mines, concessions left by Abdul Hamid situated in Turkish territory and elsewhere.

 In Paris, he went to the Sorbonne Law School, and the Faculty of Political Sciences from where he graduated in 1936 and 1937 respectively.
 He received his doctorate in law from Sorbonne.
 He also went to Ecole Nationale des Langues Orientales Vivantes, where he graduated in Persian Language and Literature.
 Between 1940 and 1948, he lived for short periods in Toulouse, Nice, Madrid, Lisbon, Cairo, Alexandria and Tirana.

 The Japanese emperor considered him a candidate for the throne of Turkistan; Zog I of Albania also thought of making him Crown Prince, as at the moment he had no issue.

 Between 1936 and 1939, King Zog I of Albania, appointed him the Albanian Ambassador to France.

 Personal life

 In 1930, Abid asked Abdulmejid II and Mehisti Hanım's daughter, Dürrüşehvar Sultan's hand in marriage.
 However, her father refused, on the grounds of Dürrüşehvar being under age.
-In reality, he had already arranged his marriage with Azam Jah, a very wealthy Indian prince, son of the Nizam of Hyderabad, Mir Osman Ali Khan.
+In reality, he had already arranged her marriage with Azam Jah, a very wealthy Indian prince, son of the Nizam of Hyderabad, Mir Osman Ali Khan.
 The two married in 1931.
-In 1934, after the death of his first consort, his marriage was arranged to Mihrişah Sultan, daughter of Şehzade Yusuf Izzeddin and Leman Hanım, but she was in love with Şehzade Ömer Faruk, who later became her husband, and then he asked to marry a daughter of Nizam of Hyderabad State, because his two sons was already married to two Ottoman princesses, Dürrüşehvar Sultan and Nilüfer Hanimsultan.
+In 1934, after the death of his first consort, his marriage was arranged to Mihrişah Sultan, daughter of Şehzade Yusuf Izzeddin and Leman Hanım, but she was in love with Şehzade Ömer Faruk, who later became her husband, and then he asked to marry a daughter of Nizam of Hyderabad State, because his two sons were already married to two Ottoman princesses, Dürrüşehvar Sultan and Nilüfer Hanimsultan.
 However, none of them materialised.

 Abid's first wife was Pınardil Fahriye Hanım.
 She died in 1934 in Nice, France, and was buried in Muslim Bobigny Cemetery.
 His second wife was Princess Senije Zogu, daughter of Xhemal Pasha Zogu and Sadije Toptani, and sister of King Zog I. They were betrothed on 9 January 1936 in Tirana, and were married on 13 January 1936.
 They divorced in 1949.